oddest-prime/flock2/README.md

 eg. 60=Pascal, 70=Volta, 75=Turing, 80=Ampere, 86=RTX 3x, 89=RTX 4x, 120=RTX 5x
 4. Run ./build.sh
 5. Run build/flock2
 6. For debugging/coding.
 Enable LINUX_DEBUG in build.sh.
-A VSCode launch.json has been provided to launch with debugging.
-We recommend to open VSCode to the \codes folder (not \codes\flock2), which gives you access to view/modify both \flock2 and \libmin.
+A VSCode launch.json has been provided for convenience in debugging.
+We recommend to open VSCode to the \codes folder (not \codes\flock2), which gives you access to view & modify both \flock2 and \libmin.

 Let me know if you have any issues building.